 - A: the reflection image in the vertical line through 4 on the x-axis - B: the reflection image in the horizontal line through 7.5 on the y-axis - C: not related to "X" by line symmetry - D: the reflection image in the oblique line through (0, 0) and (8, 8)

 Quadrilateral PQRS is part of a larger shape.

-a) Draw its reflection in the vertical line through 4 on the x-axis.
+a) Draw a reflection in the vertical line through 4 on the x-axis.

-- b) Write the coordinates of the vertices of the larger shape. - c) Describe the larger shape and its symmetry.
+b) Write the coordinates of the vertices of the larger shape.